danforthcenter/plantcv/docs/cluster_contours.md

 **returns** grouped_contour_indexes, contours, hierarchy

 - **Parameters:**
-    - img - image object to be masked
+    - img - RGB or grayscale image data for plotting
     - roi_objects - object contours in an image that are needed to be clustered.
     - roi_obj_hierarchy - object hierarchy
     - nrow - approximate number of rows